Opinion polling for the 2016 Irish general election

 Numerous polls of support for political parties in Ireland were taken between the 2011 general election and the 2016 general election, held on Friday, 26 February 2016.
 The article also contains polls taken after the election while a government was being formed.

 Two main tables of opinion polls are shown below.
 The top table lists opinion polls taken in 2016, the election year, and includes all political parties with Dáil representation, plus the Green Party.
-The second table, for polls from the last general election in 2011 up to 2015, does not break out Renua Ireland or the Social Democrats, which were both founded in 2015.
+The second table, for polls from the last general election in 2011 up to 2015, does not break out Renua or the Social Democrats, which were both founded in 2015.